mockagne/mockagne/README.md

 mockagne
 ========

 Fully dynamic mocking for Lua.
+Create mock objects with ease, teach them to return values and verify their invocations.

 ## Usage
 ### Creating and using mocks